jkcsharprepos/shop-managment-front/Readme.md

-A small part of a large application I created for one bakary company
+20-25% of my application for one bakery company, created in May 2023